 I had a vague plan for Vancouver and ended up staying a week so I could get stuff delivered to the hostel.
 Most importantly the ND filters for the drone which at this stage were much needed!
 They arrived quickly within a day from California.
 I managed to get in a few flights around Vancouver and Victoria Island, ok footage but not suitable for the main short.
 I visioned using only landscapes, cities are cool but that’s not what Canada is about, you can find a city anywhere in the world, insane landscapes, well those are harder to come by.

 Hiring a car was paramount for this trip, I could stop and drive anywhere I wanted to.
 I found a good deal with unlimited miles, I would drop the car off in Edmonton which is all the way over in Alberta.
 From there I would fly to Toronto before leaving the country.
 I decided to double the car up as a place to sleep too.
 I think during the 9 weeks hire I only had 2 nights at 2 different campsites and a week at a mate’s house in Calgary.
 No motels, hostels or hotels, all way too expensive what is the point.
 If you need a shower or wash you are never too far from a lake or laundromat which many are equipped with showers.
 A lot of motels out in the sticks cost upwards of $70 per night so you do the math.
 Besides the car was actually quite comfy as it allowed you to lie the passenger seat down flat.
 As for where to sleep, there are rest stops on highways that you can use.
-In the more remote parts there are always hidden lay-bys.
-Even in National parks I would sleep at the places of interest as an avid Night Sky photographer it’s a perfect excuse should any ranger had questioned my authenticity, don’t believe me?
-Check the boot of the car.
-Lord Nikon’s hidden stash!
+In the more remote parts there are always hidden lay-bys and logging tracks.
+Even in National parks I would spend the night in the car for a couple of hours because most of those nights were spent shooting the milky-way time-lapses.

 Electricity on the road.